educostachaves/ultimate-api/README.md

 ## Installation

 - Make a copy of `.env-sample` to `.env`
-- Insert Ultimate Auth Params into these two ENVs
+- Insert Ultimate Auth Params into these ENVs

 ```bash
 ULTIMATE_BOT_ID=